CTVA

 When Shea arrives with the money, he tells Toby he is indeed his

 father, but the lad is reluctant to believe him.
-Shea hands over the cash and
+Shea hands over the

 wants to leave with his son, but Maddox plans to keep the boy hostage until